Textualize/rich/docs/source/progress.rst

 Advanced usage
 --------------

 If you require multiple tasks in the display, or wish to configure the columns in the progress display, you can work directly with the :class:`~rich.progress.Progress` class.
-To use, add a task(s) with (:meth:`~rich.progress.Progress.add_task`) and update progress with :meth:`~rich.progress.Progress.update`.
+Once you have constructed a Progress object, add task(s) with (:meth:`~rich.progress.Progress.add_task`) and update progress with :meth:`~rich.progress.Progress.update`.

 The Progress class is designed to be used as a *context manager* which will start and stop the progress display automatically.